tandasat/blog/_posts/2023-07-05-intel-vt-rp-part-1.md

     0xfffff80227dd2004  00000006
     ```

     Notice that the write operation was successful, but the value of `ci!g_CiOptions` was unchanged.
-This is because HLAT paging is active for this LA.
-The hypervisor-managed paging structure was used instead of the tampered guest-managed paging structure, which translated the LA to the original GPA.
+This is because HLAT paging is active for this LA, and the hypervisor-managed paging structure was used instead of the tampered guest-managed paging structure.
 This way, the hypervisor can enforce LA -> GPA translation without having to intercept write operations against the guest paging structures.

 ![](/blog/img/posts/2023-07-05/totally_vpro.jpg)
 _(Protection in place)_